-Buying off-plan means committing to a property before it's finished, sometimes before a single brick has been laid.
-In a market as land-constrained as Gibraltar, where just 6.8 square kilometres must accommodate growing demand, off-plan purchases have become a major part of the property landscape.
+In a market as land-constrained as Gibraltar, where just 6.8 square kilometres must accommodate growing demand, off-plan purchases have become a significant part of the property landscape.
+But this is not a simple decision.
+There are real advantages and genuine risks that every buyer needs to understand before committing.

 What Does "Off-Plan" Actually Mean in Gibraltar?

 In Gibraltar, off-plan purchases are particularly common because the territory has extremely limited developable land.
-Large-scale regeneration projects like the Eastside Development create dozens of new units at once, and developers typically sell a proportion of these off-plan to fund construction.
+Large-scale regeneration projects like the Eastside Development create dozens of new units at once, and developers typically sell a proportion off-plan to fund construction.

-This is different from buying a completed "new build" where you can walk through the finished apartment before committing.
+This is different from buying a completed new build where you can walk through the finished apartment before committing.
 Off-plan requires a leap of faith, backed by contracts and due diligence rather than physical inspection.

 Why Are So Many People Buying Off-Plan in Gibraltar?

 Below-market pricing.
 Developers typically offer early-bird pricing to fund construction.
 Buyers who commit during the pre-construction or early-build phase can often secure units at 5% to 15% below what the completed property will sell for on the open market.
-In a market where the median apartment price sits around £750 per square foot, that discount adds up quickly.

 Choice of unit and specification.
 Early buyers get first pick of floor plans, aspects, and floor levels.
 Many developers also allow buyers to customise finishes, layouts, and fixtures during construction, something impossible with resale properties.

-Spread payments over time.
+Staged payments over time.
 Rather than finding the full purchase price upfront, off-plan buyers typically pay in stages across the construction timeline.
 This gives more time to arrange mortgage finance or build up savings before the final balance is due.

 Modern specification.
 New builds come with contemporary kitchens, energy-efficient systems, modern insulation, and warranties.
 You avoid the hidden maintenance costs that older Gibraltar properties can carry.